To change job or not to change job, that is the question.

 Not sure how you feel?
 Consider these when you’re ready:

 Are you able to switch off?
 Do you leave work at work?
 If you find yourself checking emails on evenings, weekends or even holidays, it’s time to reconsider your work/life balance.
 Is it healthy, and how does it impact those around you?

 Can you handle the workload?
 Think about what you need to do tomorrow.
 If that list fills you with dread, something needs to change.

 Will you be there in a year?
 Did you just internally scream ‘no way’?
 Well then, what’s stopping you from making the move sooner?

 Do you feel valued?
-Maybe the workload is fine, but it’s hard to feel enthusiastic about your work when you feel invisible.
+Maybe the workload is fine, but it’s hard to be enthusiastic about your work when you feel invisible.

 2. Are you moving forward?

 For some, progress is about regular upskilling opportunities, for others it’s promotions and the associated pay rises.

 Regardless of how you define growth, a lack of it can be wildly frustrating, and we don’t blame you if this is driving you to consider a career change.